HXYfighter/HXYfighter.github.io/_pages/cv.md

 # Honors and Awards

-* Scholarship for Excellent Comprehensive Performance at Tsinghua University, *2024*
+* Scholarship for Excellent Comprehensive Performance at Tsinghua University, *2024, 2025*
 * Five-star (highest level) Volunteer in Beijing, _2024_
   * Accumulated more than 350 hours of volunteer work (2018 - 2024)
 * Excellent Oral Presentation in the 6th Academic Forum on Artificial Intelligence of Beijing Universities, _2024_
-* Scholarship for Excellent Social Works at Tsinghua University, _2021_
+* Scholarship for Excellent Social Works at Tsinghua University, _2019, 2021_
-* Scholarship for Excellent Social Practice at Tsinghua University, _2020_
+* Scholarship for Excellent  at Tsinghua University, _2020_
-* Scholarship for Excellent Social Works at Tsinghua University, _2019_
 * Bronze Medal, in Chinese Mathematical Olympiad (CMO), _2017_